 2. There can be lines even for churches

 The Notre Dame is one of the top things to see in Paris.
 That means the line curves and bends around a whole square and is full of people distracted by the sights around them.
 We couldn’t actually make out the end of the line in the first place, so we were waved in when standing by the entrance instead.
+Many of the top things to do in Paris have long queues, but it is possible to skip the line for some!

 The French Gothic architecture inside the Notre Dame is worth it whether you wait or not!